-NOTE: Hard drives in the primary hard drive bay or in the secondary hard drive bay are protected by HP 3D DriveGuard.
+NOTE: Hard drives in the primary hard drive bay are protected by HP 3D DriveGuard.
 Hard drives installed in optional docking devices or connected to USB ports are not protected by HP 3D DriveGuard.

 For more information, see the HP 3D DriveGuard software Help.